Dependency Tracking¶

 Writes Position (Fish) |

-.Read— completes outstanding writers (readers can continue running).Write— completes outstanding writers and all readers
+.Read— completes outstanding writers (readers keep running)..Write— completes outstanding writers and readers.

-// This will complete any jobs currently writing to Position for this group,
+// Completes jobs currently writing Position for this group;

-// but jobs reading Position can keep running
+// jobs that only read Position keep running.

-// This will complete any jobs reading OR writing Position for this group
+// Completes jobs reading OR writing Position for this group.

 Tip